 Instant Pot mac and cheese is so easy!
-Made with regular milk (not evaporated!), this quick mac and cheese recipe features a blend of cheeses for the ultimate in comfort food.
+Made with regular milk (not evaporated!), this quick mac and cheese recipe features a blend of cheeses, including cheddar, gouda, and mozzarella, for the ultimate in creamy comfort food.

 After five years of regularly scheduled programming on this here blog, I bring you this announcement: mac and cheese has landed.